Marcel Boll: Life and work

-Boll was born in the 18th arrondissement of Paris (Butte-Montmartre, Paris), and died in Palais-Bourbon, Paris (the 7th arrondissement of Paris).
+Boll was born and died in Paris.
 He was a son of a councilor of the Council of Paris.
 In 1910 Marcel was approved to sit for the examination known as the Agrégation de sciences physiques at the ESPCI Paris (Higher School of Industrial Physics and Chemistry of the City of Paris), in which examination he scored in 11th place.
 In 1914 he graduated from ESPCI Paris with a Doctorate in physical sciences, his doctoral thesis being titled Recherches sur l'évolution photochimique des électrolytes (1914) (Research on the Photochemical Evolution of Electrolytes).
 He then found employment as an engineer at ESPCI Paris, where he advanced his career, receiving 23 promotions during his time there.
 Later he became Professor of Chemistry and Electricity at HEC Paris (École des Hautes Etudes Commerciales de Paris).

 He had a brother named André Boll (1896–1983).
 In the 1930s through the 1950s, Marcel and André tried to launch a cultural movement inspired by neopositivist scientific, philosophical, and sociological insights.
 The goal of this movement was the establishment of modernism, rationalism, and scientism in all areas of society.
 The Boll brothers proposed to achieve this goal through the cultivation of "intellectual elitism" in individuals, primarily via character-building, basing the process solely on implementation of a system of neopositivistic scientific, philosophical, and sociological principles, thus keeping the project free of all non-scientific political and financial interference or bias.
 In order to promote these ideas Marcel and André co-authored two books, titled L'art contemporain, sa raison d'être, ses manifestations (1931) (Contemporary Art, its Reason for Being, its Manifestations) and L'élite de demain (1946) (The Elite of Tomorrow).

 Boll edited works by various members of the Vienna Circle and the Berlin Circle (German: die Berliner Gruppe), including works by philosophers Moritz Schlick, Rudolf Carnap, Philipp Frank, and Hans Reichenbach.
 The translations of these works were made by others.